NadiaPrasetyo/mRNA_Target_Selection/README.md

 ### 4. `generate_random_sequences.py`
 **Description:**
 Samples random reviewed UniProt protein entries for the organism, excluding known antigens and matching sequence length bounds.
-Used to generate negative/control protein sets.
+- Loads known antigen protein names and their sequence length bounds from a compiled CSV file.
+- Queries the UniProt API to randomly sample reviewed protein entries matching the organism and sequence criteria, excluding known antigens.
+- Saves the parsed protein information to a new CSV file for further analysis or use.

 **Usage:**
 ```bash